infiniteoverflow/Flutter-Examples/time_picker/README.md

 ```

-- Declare method to call the Time Picker Widget
+- Declare method to call the TimePicker Widget

 ```